hrzhao76/AthenaTriton/book/example-GNN4ITk.md

 ```
 The command `which athena` should output the path to the athena executable.

-2. Setup the Triton dependency environment (this can be skipped once the Trition Client is installed.)
+2. Set up the Triton dependency environment (this can be skipped once the Trition Client is installed.)

 ```bash
 LCG_VERSION=$(echo $ROOTSYS | awk -F / '{print $10}')